Cristhian Martínez: Detroit Tigers

 Martínez signed as an international free agent with the Detroit Tigers in 2003.
-He remained with the Tigers organization through the 2006 season, pitching for the Gulf Coast Tigers, Oneonta Tigers, West Michigan White Caps and Lakeland Tigers, never rising above Single–A.
+He played within the Tigers' minor league system until the end of the 2006 season, making appearances for the Gulf Coast Tigers, Oneonta Tigers, West Michigan White Caps, and Lakeland Tigers.
+He did not advance beyond the Single-A level during his time with the organization.

 Florida Marlins

-The Florida Marlins selected Martínez in the minor league phase of the Rule 5 draft on December 7, 2006.
+On December 7, 2006, the Florida Marlins selected Martínez in the minor league phase of the Rule 5 draft.

-Martínez made his Major League debut with the Marlins on May 21, 2009.
-On June 1, he collected his first win in the Majors after tossing 1 2/3 innings of scoreless relief against the Milwaukee Brewers.
-He was sent down to the Triple–A New Orleans Zephyrs immediately after the game.
-Overall, Martínez pitched in 15 games that season, owning a 1–1 win–loss record with a 5.13 earned run average.
+Martínez made his Major League debut on May 21, 2009, with the Marlins.
+He recorded his first MLB win on June 1, 2009, after pitching 1 2/3 scoreless innings in relief against the Milwaukee Brewers.
+He was optioned to the Triple-A New Orleans Zephyrs immediately after that game.
+In total, he appeared in 15 games during the 2009 season, posting a 1–1 record with a 5.13 earned run average (ERA).

-On April 3, 2010, Martínez was designated for assignment by the Marlins.
+On April 3, 2010, the Marlins designated Martínez for assignment.

 Atlanta Braves

 Martínez was claimed off waivers by the Atlanta Braves on April 8, 2010.
-He was optioned to the Triple–A Gwinnett Braves, where he pitched in 23 games, and was later called up to Atlanta in the beginning of September.
+He was assigned to the Triple-A Gwinnett Braves and appeared in 23 games before receiving a call-up to the Major League roster in early September.

-After qualifying as a Super Two earlier in the offseason, on January 18, 2013, Martínez agreed to a one–year, $750,000 contract to avoid arbitration with the Braves.
-On April 12, Martínez, who suffered a shoulder strain, was placed on the disabled list in order to clear roster space for recently acquired reliever Luis Ayala.
-He pitched in two games that year, giving up two runs to the Philadelphia Phillies in his first appearance and pitched two scoreless innings against the Chicago Cubs on April 6.
-On July 9, Martínez underwent shoulder surgery and was ruled out for the rest of the 2013 season, and missed the entirety of the 2014 season as well.
-On December 2, 2013, Martinez, along with shortstop Paul Janish and infielder Elliot Johnson was non–tendered by the Braves, making them free agents.
+Following his Super Two arbitration eligibility, Martínez agreed to a one-year, $750,000 contract with the Braves on January 18, 2013.
+On April 12, he was placed on the disabled list with a shoulder strain, creating roster space for recently acquired reliever Luis Ayala.

+Martínez made two appearances in the 2013 season, allowing two runs in his first outing against the Philadelphia Phillies and pitching two scoreless innings against the Chicago Cubs on April 6.
+On July 9, he underwent shoulder surgery and was ruled out for the remainder of the season.
+He also missed the entire 2014 season due to the injury.

+On December 2, 2013, Martínez was non-tendered by the Braves, along with shortstop Paul Janish and infielder Elliot Johnson, making all three free agents.